vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 This cuts the whole script off if `b:did_indent` has been set.
 This suggests that if we set that variable *before* this script loads, we could avoid the indent mess and do things our way.

-Indeed, three lines later in a new file in `~/.vim/indent/php.vim`, and we’re
+Indeed, we add three lines to a new file in `~/.vim/indent/php.vim`, and we’re done:
-done:

     let b:did_indent = 1
     setlocal autoindent